ovdojoey/cartmine/README.md

 `data-testing='true'`
 Shows you errors, warnings, and information about your Cartmine implementation.
 Open the developer console to see any issues found.

-`data-tax='0.75'`
-If you have a predefined tax rate, specify it here.

 `data-currency='EUR'`
 3 letter ISO currency code.
 Default is USD.